Isothermalization for a Non-local Heat Equation: Introduction

 The case when $\rho$ is not integrable is also considered, which is more related to the study of the homogeneous case ($\rho\equiv 1$), see \cite{ChasseigneChavesRossi06} and \cite{BrandleChasseigneFerreira09}.
 For bounded solutions, the flux at infinity is so big that solutions go down to zero asymptotically while if the data is unbounded, the solution may go to infinity asymptotically as $t\to\infty$.

 \

 \textbf{Organisation and main results}

-We first prove in Section \ref{sect:prelim} a comparison result which gives uniqueness for problem \eqref{eq:isot.0}.
-In Section \ref{sect:ex.un} we study the existence in the class of bounded solutions, which requires an approximation first by functions $\rho_n$ that do not degenerate at infinity.
+We first prove in Section \ref{sect:prelim} a comparison result which gives uniqueness for problem \eqref{eq:isot.0} in some class.
+In Section \ref{sect:ex.un} we study the existence in the class of bounded solutions, which is obtained by approximation with Neuman problems in bounded domains.
 The main theorem is the following: \begin{theorem} Let $\rho>0$, continous, and $u_0$ be a bounded nonnegative continuous function.
-Then there exits a unique classical solution of problem \eqref{eq:isot.0}. \end{theorem} Before studying the asymptotic behaviour, an important step in this direction consists first in proving that if $\rho$ is integrable and $u_0$ bounded, the following conservation law holds:
+Then there exits a nonnegative classical bounded solution of problem \eqref{eq:isot.0} such that